yandex-cloud/docs/en/compute/operations/vm-info/get-serial-port-output.md

-# Getting serial port output
+# Viewing serial port output

 You can get the information that the VM outputs to the serial port.
 This can be useful for troubleshooting.